baffalop/advent/README.md

 ## Structure

 These modules are meant to be loaded into the Elm REPL.
-I should document which function is intended to be run to solve each problem...
+I should document which function is intended to be run to solve each problem... but it's generally somewhat clear from what the modules expose.

 * **Day 1: Tyranny of the Rocket Equation** _I hadn't decided to learn Elm at this point so it's not here_
 * **Day 2: 1202 Program Alarm** `src/Intcodes/`